jadiha/scholarship-finder/README.md

 # Scholarship Finder

 A free, self-hosted scholarship scraper that runs daily and delivers personalized results to your Discord.
 No accounts, no servers, no cost.
+Mainly targeted for Female Identifying Waterloo Engineering Students.

 Scrapes 9 sources, filters by your profile, scores by fit, and posts new scholarships directly to you.